Frequently Asked Questions

 Do you take insurance?
 What forms of payment are accepted?

 There are a growing number of health insurance companies who cover acupuncture.
-Verify your coverage by calling your insurance company or verify your benefits through Holistic Billing.
-Payment is expected at the time of service, detailed receipts provided if submitting to insurance company for reimbursement.
+Verify your coverage by calling your insurance company.
+Payment is expected at the time of service, detailed receipts provided if you with to submit to your insurance company for reimbursement.
 Accepted forms of payment: Cash, Check, Credit/Debit, Venmo, PayPal and Flexible Health Savings cards.

 What training and licensing do acupuncturists have?